marco-rabaioli/peltier-educational-kit/hardware/README.md

 # Hardware

-This folder contains all the hardware-related files of the didactic Peltier kit, including:
+This folder contains all the hardware-related files of the Peltier kit, including:

-- **Schematics** (`schematics/`): Electrical diagrams in PDF and PNG format.
+- **Schematics** (`schematics/`): Electrical diagrams in PDF format.
 - **PCB files** (`pcb/gerber/`): Manufacturing files in Gerber format.
 - **BOM** (`bom/`): Bill of Materials listing all components required to build the interface circuit.